tacanida/FM-GPT/README.md

 ```

 ## Usage
 The primary function in the package is the `FMGPT` function.
 Specifically, it requires the user provides a matrix `X` of GReX data, a matrix `Y` of observed phenotypes, and a response vector indicating the data type of the outcome phenotypes.
-More detailed usage can be found in the [tutorial](example/FM_GPT_Tutorial.pdf) (note you may need to download the pdf to view, some browsers have issue displaying within GitHub).
+More detailed usage can be found in the [tutorial](example/FM_GPT_Tutorial.pdf) (note: you may need to download the pdf to view, some browsers have issues displaying within GitHub).